nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 ### StreamWorkManager Configuration

-It is now possible to use the StreamWorkManager implementation with large Work that exceed 1MB when serialized.
+It is now possible to use the StreamWorkManager implementation with large works that exceed 1MB when serialized.
 The value is stored outside of the stream, in an external storage.
 For now the possible storages are the KeyValue store and the Transient store.

-Here are the nuxeo.conf options to use to activate this feature for the StreamWorkManager:
+Here are the `nuxeo.conf` options to use to activate this feature for the StreamWorkManager:
 ```
 # Filter big work to be stored outside of the stream
 nuxeo.stream.work.computation.filter.enabled=true